jkool702/forkrun/DOCS/DOCS_ALL.md

 * **Unbounded Execution:** Setting `FORKRUN_RETRY_LIMIT < 0` disables the poison pill, ensuring infinite retries until the batch succeeds.

 ### 5.2 Output Delivery Guarantees
+*Preconditions:* output must go to a seekable file (truncation is impossible on pipes/terminals — those downgrade to at-least-once); the user must truncate to the byte count in the crash message before resuming; and the orchestrator must survive long enough to write the checkpoint (SIGKILL to `frun` itself yields no checkpoint — SIGTERM/SIGINT/SIGHUP and SLURM USR1 with `FORKRUN_PREEMPT_MODE` are trapped and checkpointed).

 * **Ordered (`-k`) & Buffered (`--buffered`) Modes: EXACTLY-ONCE DELIVERY.**
   Because partial output is physically reverted (`ftruncate`) inside the per-worker `memfd` upon a graceful crash, and because catastrophic crashes trigger a mathematically absolute byte-coordinate resumption, surviving data is guaranteed to be committed to the final output stream exactly once.
 * **Realtime (`-u`) Mode: AT-LEAST-ONCE DELIVERY (NOT RECOMMENDED).**
   Workers write directly to `stdout`, so `forkrun` cannot recall bytes on a crash (resuming produces duplicates).
 Furthermore, realtime mode risks severely scrambled output (byte interleaving) and kernel lock contention.
 Use `--buffered` or `-k` instead.